jong/ZenPacks.example.Techniques/docs/Events.rst

 Upon installation, ``zeneventserver`` will begin indexing events by the details described in this JSON file.
-After removal of this ZenPack, these details will no longer be able to be queried against.
+After removal of this ZenPack, these details will no longer be able to be used when constructing event filters, however the data will still exist in the event's details.

 Custom Detail Renderers